 - Maintaining a risk management system to appropriately control risks in the workplace.

-- Maintaining certified occupational health and safety (OH&S) management systems in accordance with the requirements of ISO 45001 and ISO 14001.
+- Maintaining certified occupational health and safety (OH&S) management systems in accordance with the requirements of AS/NSZ ISO 45001:2018.

 ALL POPL EMPLOYEES are responsible for: